brandocorp/foobar-cookbook/README.md

 # foobar

-TODO: Enter the cookbook description here.
+Installs and configures the Foo Bar application.